 Think about how you will use canned apples.
 I like canning apples in a mix of quarts and pints.
 You can fit about 3 pounds of apples into a quart-sized jar.
-That is just the right amount to make an apple pie and for most baked recipes, while the pints can be used for snacking.
+That is just the right amount to make an apple pie, apple crisps, and for most baked recipes, while the pints can be used for snacking.

 The processing time is the same for pint and quart sized jars, so feel free to mix jar sizes in the same canner load.

 Select a Preserving Liquid

 Canning fruit in a sugar syrup helps to maintain flavor and shape.
 You can preserve apples in a sugar syrup, honey syrup, apple juice, white grape juice, or even plain water.

 This recipe uses a very light sugar syrup, but feel free to substitute any of these options:

 Syrup for 9 Pint Sized Jars:

 - Very Light: 6 1/2 cups water and 3/4 cups sugar

 - Light: 5 3/4 cups water and 1 1/2 cups sugar